On the modularity of 3-regular random graphs and random graphs with given degree sequences

 \begin{lemma} The expected number of $S-$chains of length $\ell$ in $C'_{cm, max}$ is at least

-where $\delta = \delta(\varepsilon') > 0$ is constant over the interval $\varepsilon'\in (0,\xi)$, for $\xi$ given by Lemma~\ref{lem: MR}, and $\gamma' > 0$ is given by Corollary~\ref{cor 5.17}. \end{lemma} \begin{proof} By Lemma~\ref{lem: MR} for every small enough $\varepsilon'$ the number of half-edges, attached to vertices in $S$, which participate in an edge between a vertex in $S$ and a vertex outside $S$, is at least $\delta \varepsilon' n$ asymptotically almost surely.
+where $\delta = \delta(\varepsilon') > 0$ is constant over the interval $\varepsilon'\in (0,\xi)$, for $\xi$ given by Lemma~\ref{lem: MR}, and $\gamma' > 0$ is given by Corollary~\ref{cor 5.17}. \end{lemma} \begin{proof} By Lemma~\ref{lem: MR} for every small enough $\varepsilon'$ the number of half-edges, attached to vertices in $S$, which participate in an edge between a vertex in $S$ and a vertex outside $S$, is at least $\delta \varepsilon' n$ a.a.s.
 Denote this set of half-edges by $\partial_{1/2} S$.
-Conditionally on the set $S$, there remains a number of non-explored vertices (at the time of construction of the set $S$) of degree $i$, which we denote by $d''_i(n)$.
-Now, to form a chain of length $\ell$ one needs, for every $i\in [\Delta], i\ge 2$, $\ell_i$ vertices of degree $i$ outside $S$ with $\ell_2+\dots +\ell_{\Delta} = \ell - 1$.
-Apart from the choice of vertices, one has to decide their order in the chain and the half-edges that participate in the chain.
-Finally, it remains to multiply by the probability of each edge being present.
-In total, this gives
+Conditionally on the set $S$, there remains a number of non-explored vertices (at time $t'$) of degree $i$, which we denote by $d''_i(n)$.
+Now, any chain of length $\ell$ is defined by: